tianyouzhao789/tianyouzhao789/README.md

 ## Hi there 👋
-My name is ZhaoTianyou, a senior majoring in computer science and technology, from Henan Polytechnic University.😄In the future academic research, I plan to go further into the fields related to computer vision.
-I believe that I have the ability to achieve excellent results in the future research. 🤠🤠🤠🤠🤠🤠🤠🤠🤠
+My name is ZhaoTianyou, a senior majoring in computer science and technology, from Henan Polytechnic University.😄
 <!--
 **tianyouzhao789/tianyouzhao789** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.